The International Steam Pages

 Click here for the International Stationary Steam Index

-These and traction engines (in Asia) are covered in a separate series of pages, which is updated as news come in..
+These, traction engines and portable engines (mainly in Asia and the UK) are covered in a separate series of pages, which is updated as news come in, the date indicated may not be accurate as I often forget to amend it!

 In the best spirit of this website, Kevin Hoggett has been exploring the Nile through Egypt.
-The website referred to above has much information on steamers (and ex-steamers) in the country:
+The website referred to above had much information on steamers (and ex-steamers) in the country) but by July 2020 it had disappeared.:

-Kevin himself has provided pictures of the following (all taken in 2011)
+Kevin himself has provided pictures of the following (all taken in 2011, links all amended 30th September 2013)

 PS Karim which still 'works' between Luxor and the Aswan Dam.